lizardfs/documentation/source/adminguide/troubleshooting.rst

 Basic checks
 ------------

-* Check if your nodes are all reachable by ip address as well as by hostname
+* Check if your nodes are all reachable by IP address as well as by hostname
 * Check if your network has the right throughput
-* Check if your disks are all working and do not repport errors
+* Check if your disks are all working and do not report errors
 * Check your Chunkservers for:

   * Broken Disks